svoisen/sean.voisen.org/_pages/about.md

 <hr>

 On this site I share insights from my research and reading related to software design and development.
+You'll find a variety of writing on topics <em>mostly</em> related to human-computer interaction, UX, philosophy of technology, ethics and software engineering leadership.
 These questions help guide my explorations:

 * <em>How do we build better tools for augmenting human creativity</em>?
 What are the design principles for these tools?
 * How might we <em>build open-ended, convivial platforms</em> for end-users to build their own creative tools?